Jack of all trades, master of none, but better than a master of one.

 I have spent a couple years as a commercial model (mostly slangin’ jeans at Levi’s), and still stand in front of a camera occasionally if the price is right.
 I’ve found extra work as a freelance writer, Yosemite tour guide and nanny, and never shy away from an opportunity to avoid the shackles of traditional employment.
-The abyss of adulthood will always be out there, no need to rush in. . .
+I’m not a specialist in any field, but I’m pretty content with my creative life path.